 Ruby was planning to go on a vacation, but she didn’t want to reply to emails during that time.
 One of her colleagues advised her to set up email autoresponders.
 She took his advice and drafted predefined out-on-vacation emails to get sent whenever someone emailed her.

-Autoresponder is a feature that automates email replies that get triggered when someone sends you an email.
+An email autoresponder is a feature that automates email replies triggered when someone sends you an email.
 Usually, autoresponders are triggered as responses to another email.
 To do this, you must enable the autoresponder and draft a predefined email that will automatically get sent.

 For example, you can set up an out-of-town email when you go out on vacation.
 So, if someone contacts you during that time, your email client will automatically send them an email indicating that you are away at the time.